 There’s also Boulby Cliff – the highest cliff on the eastern coast of England, and plenty of pubs and cafes to enjoy along the way.

-8. The Pristine Valley Gardens
+8. Wander Through the Valley Gardens

-The promenade along Marine Parade towards the cliff lift is lined with beautifully manicured flower beds and accessibility friendly paths.
-Further into the town, along Skelton Beck, the Valley Gardens provide a scenic and tranquil retreat perfect for nature strolls through the Valley and along the river banks.
+The promenade along Marine Parade towards the cliff lift is lined with beautifully manicured flower beds and accessibility-friendly paths.
+Further into the town, along Skelton Beck, the Valley Gardens provide a scenic, and tranquil retreat perfect for nature strolls through the Valley and along the river banks.

-One of the best routes to follow is the trail to the Viaduct – preferably finished off with a trip to the Valley Gardens Tea Rooms for a slice of unbelievably good cake.
+One of the best routes to follow is the trail to the Viaduct – preferably finished off with a trip to the Valley Gardens Tea Rooms for a slice of their unbelievably good cake.

 How to Get to Saltburn